GTK-lab/data-access/_episodes/02-biomart.md

 > >
 > > ENSG00000141646	ENST00000588860	SMAD4	18	51028394	51085045
 > >
 > > The results has more entries than the count shows us.
-The reason is that the count only counts the number of gene that you select.
+The reason is that the count only counts the number of gene that you select in Ensembl database.
 If these gene has multiple transcripts, they would be shown in different entries.
 > {: .solution}
 {: .challenge}